Langan1990/BringBanks/README.md

-# BringBanks
+# Bring Banks
 ## Data Representation and Querying Project 2015
 ### Keith Langan

 ## Introduction

-This project provides the design and documentation for the datasets "Galway City Recycling Bring Bank Locations" which is available athttps://data.gov.ie/dataset/bring-banks
+This project provides the design and documentation for the datasets "Bring Banks" which is available at https://data.gov.ie/dataset/bring-banks

 ## About the data